Gough Whitlam: Second term

 By mid-1974, Australia was in an economic slump, suffering from the 1973 oil crisis and 1973–1975 recession.
 The 1973 oil crisis had caused prices to spike and, according to government figures, inflation topped 13 per cent for over a year between 1973 and 1974.
 Part of the inflation was due to Whitlam's desire to increase wages and conditions of the Commonwealth Public Service as a pacesetter for the private sector.
 The Whitlam government had cut tariffs by 25 per cent in 1973; 1974 saw an increase in imports of 30 per cent and a $1.5 billion increase in the trade deficit.
 Primary producers of commodities such as beef were caught in a credit squeeze as short-term rates rose to extremely high levels.
 Unemployment also rose significantly.
 Unease within the ALP led to Barnard's defeat when Jim Cairns challenged him for his deputy leadership.
-Whitlam gave little help to his embattled deputy, who had formed the other half of the duumvirate.
+Whitlam gave little help to his embattled deputy.

 Despite these economic indicators, the Budget presented in August 1974 saw large increases in spending, especially in education.
 Treasury officials had advised a series of tax and fee increases, ranging from excise taxes to the cost of posting a letter; their advice was mostly rejected by Cabinet.
 The Budget was unsuccessful in dealing with the inflation and unemployment, and Whitlam introduced large tax cuts in November.
 He also announced additional spending to help the private sector.

 Beginning in October 1974, the Whitlam government sought overseas loans to finance its development plans, with the newly enriched oil nations a likely target.
 Whitlam attempted to secure financing before informing the Loan Council which included state officials hostile to Whitlam.
 His government empowered Pakistani financier Tirath Khemlani as an intermediary in the hope of securing US$4 billion in loans.
 While the Loans Affair did not result in a loan, according to author and Whitlam speechwriter Graham Freudenberg, "The only cost involved was the cost to the reputation of the Government.
 That cost was to be immense – it was government itself."